Connecting to a Custom Hive Metastore¶

 Connecting to a Custom Hive Metastore (Azure and Oracle OCI)¶

 Qubole recommends that you use a custom metastore, and co-locate the metastore with the Hive client; this is to prevent latency issues.
-See Enabling Hive on the Cluster Master for more information.
+See also Connecting the Metastore to QDS.

 QDS provides a default Hive metastore, which may be satisfactory for your business purposes.
 If so, you don’t need to do any additional configuration.
 But you may want to use your own private metastore for reasons of security or performance; in this case, follow the instructions on this page.